All Episodes

 This is not for social media.

-So if you go through this whole conversation here, starting with how is his sister going on social media talking about punching me in the face, my fault from the individual that's been identified as Jamie King by the phone records by the subscriber records that are in evidence already.
+So if you go through this whole conversation here, starting with how is his sister going on social media talking about punching me in face, my fault, from the individual that's been identified as Jamie King by the phone records, by the subscriber records that are in evidence already.

-Then going on the reply is you started it by texting his mama.
+Then going on to reply is you started it by texting his mama.

-It's gonna be problems and not even knowing what you're talking about.
+It's going to be problems and not even knowing what you're talking about.

 Yeah, so this is hilarious.

-They're just going back and forth on uh you can see her and Sack Chaser arguing here.
+They're just going back and forth on you can see her and Sack Chaser arguing here.

 I didn't even say one cuss word when I texted her.